Palmer Township, Pennsylvania: 19th century

+20th century

 The township started to experience major growth after World War I and World War II as part of a general trend of population movement from nearby cities to the suburbs.
 In the early 1920s, subdivision activity along inter-city trolley lines led to a building spurt in Palmer Township, which doubled the population within 10 years.
 As a result, the township became seen as a desirable place to live for people who worked in other areas of the Lehigh Valley.

-The population saw further growth in the late 1940s and early 1950s due to the expansion of water lines and the development of low-income housing.
+The population grew further in the late 1940s and early 1950s due to the expansion of water lines and the development of low-income housing.